terrybrashaw/Wrest/Construction.md

 ## Building Mechanics

 - The construction system allows for players to construct buildings and place machines with useful functionality almost anywhere in the world.
-- The construction system mimics other constuction systems in the genre (Rust, Hurtworld) but with significant differences.
+- The construction system mimics other construction systems in the genre (Rust, Hurtworld) but with significant differences.
 - The construction system is constrained to a Minecraft-like 3D grid.

 ## Building Parts